dudash/cidr-finder/README.md

 # CIDR Finder
 This is a simple React demo app that let's you visualize information about CIDR addresses.
 It can come in handy when setting up networking in the cloud.
+This app can be used with OpenShift and leverage the automation capabilities of [RHOAR][https://developers.redhat.com/products/rhoar/overview/].

 Here's what it looks like: